-The Chief Executive Officer (CEO) and operational members of The Board of Directors have overall responsibility for ensuring this policy complies with the group's legal and ethical obligations.
+Both Co-Chief Executive Officers and operational members of the Board of Directors have overall responsibility for ensuring this policy complies with the Group's legal and ethical obligations.

-The Chief Operating Officer (COO) has specific responsibility for measuring, monitoring and making recommendations to mitigate the risk in the group's supply chain supported by the procurement team.
+Both Co-Chief Executive Officers, have specific responsibility for measuring, monitoring and making recommendations to mitigate the risk in the Group's supply chain supported by the procurement team.

 The Head of People and Culture has overall accountability for ensuring the appropriate policies and procedures are in place and that all colleagues in the business are appropriately trained in order that risks are being managed.

-The success of this policy and the delivery of our objectives is also supported on a day to day basis by the hotel General Managers and their senior teams.
+The success of this policy and the delivery of our objectives is also supported on a day-to-day basis by the Hotel General Managers and their senior Teams.